Skip to main content

 Cloud migration & enterprise push

-Co-Founders have been explicit about the shift upmarket.
+The co-founders have spoken openly about moving further into enterprise.
 FY25 earnings calls emphasised enterprise ACV growth and cloud-first feature parity.

 Interview implication: Expect at least one question about moving customers from self-serve to enterprise contracts.